mkschuster/bsfpython/doc/Notes.md

 - they typically are 1, 2, 3, ... - both 'Project' and 'ProcessedRunFolder' need specifying.

-bsf.data.Pool
+bsf.ngs.Pool

-Would a new bsf.data.Pool object make sense for bsf.data.Sample objects that have run on more than one lane and represent sequencing replicates.
+Would a new bsf.ngs.Pool object make sense for bsf.ngs.Sample objects that have run on more than one lane and represent sequencing replicates.
 For the moment, a solution to merge two samples is implemented in the bsf.analyses.chip_seq.ChIPSeq class.